NYC Prosecutors Had to Prove ‘Trump Was Not Legally Insane’

 “Alvin came into the meeting late, spent much of the time looking at his phone, and then left early, saying he just wanted to see the important documents, as though the whole sprawling case could be reduced to a collection of a few crucial documents, which made no sense,” Pomerantz wrote.
 “This was the key meeting for the new district attorney to ‘vet’ our incipient case against the former president!”

+And the DA took a personal shot at the author, saying that "Pomerantz decided to quit a year ago and sign a book deal."

+Bragg's office also pointed to a critical statement made on Friday by the state's association of district attorneys, which expressed "strong concerns" about the memoir.

-Apparently, the prosecutors on the team understood the gravity of the investigation, with one interoffice memo warning about how a prosecution “might trigger civil unrest, or… public tumult,” and even threaten the lives of the prosecutors themselves.
+Apparently, the prosecutors on the previous iteration of the DA's team understood the gravity of the investigation, with one interoffice memo warning about how a prosecution “might trigger civil unrest, or… public tumult,” and even threaten the lives of the prosecutors themselves.

 Investigators even considered bringing a lesser charge against Trump that seemed easier to prove but would only result in a dud.